danhans42/nxflash/README.md

 WINBOND| 29C020|256k|Legacy
 WINBOND| 29C040|512k|Legacy

+## Limitations - !!PLEASE READ!!

+* There is NO CRC/CHECKSUM/VERIFICATION

+Currently there are no CRC checks on transmitted/received data and the protocol is very simple.
+In testing I never once had an issue with transmission errors, but just be careful and ensure you have other means to flash as a contingency.
+When writing this I had the occasional timeout when using the tools on Linux.
+The issue turned out to be a fake FTDI UART.
+Ensure your serial cable uses a legit UART that is supported well by your OS.
+I have tested the code with a Genuine FTDI232, Sil CP2103 and using a regular serial port (16550).

+* ROM/BIOS Download

+Currently, no matter what flash EEPROM your cart is fitted with nxflash will always download a full 512k.
+You can then trim this down.
+I will address this in future versions.
+BIOS download is always 512k.

 ## Future Goals

 I will also be looking at adding further features into NXFLASH to make it even more useful - my aspiration is for it to turn into a bit of a multi purpose tool.